SevenShepherd/SevenShepherd.github.io/_posts/2023-01-23-dead-sea-scrolls.markdown

 a.
 32:8 As in Dead Sea Scrolls, which read the number of the <span style="font-weight:bold;color:green;">sons of God</span>, and Greek version, which reads the number of the <span style="font-weight:bold;color:green;">angels of God</span>; Masoretic Text reads the number of the <span style="font-weight:bold;color:red;">sons of Israel</span>.
 >
 &mdash; [New Living Translation (NLT)](https://www.biblegateway.com/passage/?search=Deuteronomy%2032%3A8&version=NLT)

+<span style="font-style:Italic;font-size:34px;">Reliability Of The OT Is Greater Than The NT</span>

+Scholars agree that **no cardinal doctrine is affected** by any viable variant.
+To be sure, minor doctrinal differences and matters of orthopraxy ("right action") are affected by variants, but regardless of what text one uses, **Jesus is affirmed as God in the flesh, as rising from the dead bodily, as ascending to heaven and as coming again some day.**

+> "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
+The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor, Ph.D.](https://youtu.be/NikVdhp0YFs)

+Now imagine how much less you have to worry about the OT.

 <script>
 	var refTagger = {